mattlas/Computer-Vision/README.md

 in the mosaic.
 Back in the office, the stereophotogrammetric processing of the images into a 3D model is done and then the relative position of the tree measurement can be connected to the right tree in the 3D model.

+#Copyright & License

+Use of this source code is governed by a BSD license that can be found in the LICENSE file.